Most Bike Friendly Cities In Europe And How To Get There

 6. Vienna, Austria

-Vienna boasts implementing Europe’s first cargo bike rental system.
+Vienna boasts of implementing Europe’s first cargo bike rental system.
 Among other initiatives that the city generously sponsored to make Vienna more bike-friendly is building the 1300-km of cycle paths network.

 7. Basel, Switzerland

 Basel’s known for a few things, and being bike-friendly is one of them.
 In any weather or season, you can see the residents of Basel using their bicycles to navigate around easily.
 You can reach Basel from Amsterdam by train directly.

 Among Germany’s most bike friendly cities, Munster keeps a consistently good ranking.
 The city is working hard to ensure that cyclists are happy with its cycling infrastructure and safety.

 Italian cities usually are not among the most bike friendly cities in Europe, but Verona stands quite well.
 It’s a great city to explore by bicycle, and the train ride from Rome to Verona only adds to the beauty of your journey.

 Munich has a clear plan to build a vast bicycle network zone and improve the cycling infrastructure.
 The ultimate goal is to reach a 30% modal share for bikes.
 If you want to try out getting around Munich on a bike, you could travel there by train from Berlin, Vienna, and Zurich, among other cities.

 Are you ready to pay a visit to some of Europe’s best destinations using only your bicycle and train?
 Get ready for the adventure of a lifetime, and book your train tickets early!